the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-git-general.md

 ## git limitation

 Git is not magic and it is good to know of its limitation.
-Especially, git works best with small text files.
+Especially, git works best with small text files, but start to be impracticable when too many files are present, or when the repository becomes too big (1 TB is about the limit of practicability).
-Git does not work well when too many files are present, or when the repository becomes too big (1 TB is about the limit of practicability).
+As a Git repository stores every version of every file that is added to it, large files that undergo regular modifications can inflate the size of a·project significantly.
 In research projects, datasets often contains thousands of files and/or contain (very) large files.
 While one can use of git for non-software application,